Form 8.3 - Round Hill Music Royalty Fund Limited

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerVorsichtiger Optimismus zum Wochenstart: ATX und DAX oberhalb der Nulllinie -- Asiens Börsen letztlich überwiegend tiefer
+Börse aktuell - Live TickerVor US-Inflationsdaten: ATX im Minus -- DAX verliert -- Wall Street an der Nulllinie -- Asiens Börsen letztlich in Rot

-Der heimische und der deutsche Aktienmarkt notieren am Montag fester.
-An den asiatischen Börsen zeigte sich am Montag ein überwiegend schwächeres Bild.
+Der heimische Aktienmarkt zeigt sich zur Wochenmitte schwächer.
+Der deutsche Aktienmarkt verbucht Verluste.
+An den US-Börsen zeigen sich am Mittwoch gemischte Vorzeichen.
+Die asiatischen Börsen gaben am Mittwoch nach.